Security Patrol Officer (5326C), University Police - 53255

-Work at strategic stationary posts, in order to control access and provide public safety or other assistance to the public.
+Work at strategic stationary posts, in order to control access and provide public safety of other assistance to the public

-Shift work, including night and weekend assignments, is required.
+Shift work, including night shift, weekend assignments, and special events is required

-Must be 18 years of age at time of appointment, and must possess a valid California driver's license.
+Must be 18 years of age at the time of appointment.

 Must have excellent communication skills and good judgment under pressure.

-This is a full-time (40 hours/week), non-exempt, career position, eligible for full UC benefits.
+This is a 100% full-time (40 hours per week), career position that is eligible for full UC benefits.